anujs2099/rhce-sample-exams_2nd-edition/lab1.md

 -  Using appropriate command, reboot ansible2.example.com and verify it has been rebooted
 -  Using appropriate command, list all the shell variables on all hosts
 -  Using appropriate command, modify the file /etc/motd to include only the words 'hello world'
--  Remove python3 from the host ansible2.example & then assuming ansible user is not present, install python on the host

 **Task 7**